webix-hub/docs/data/api/refs/ui.radio.md

 - api/link/ui.radio_inputwidth_config.md - the width of the input area, or a button's text value area.
 - api/link/ui.radio_invalidmessage_config.md - sets the text of a validation message
 - api/link/ui.radio_label_config.md - the text label of the control
-- api/link/ui.radio_labelposition_config.md - positions label in relation the control
+- api/link/ui.radio_labelposition_config.md - positions label in relation to the control
 - api/link/ui.radio_labelwidth_config.md - the width of the label
 - api/link/ui.radio_maxheight_config.md - sets the maximum height for the view
 - api/link/ui.radio_maxwidth_config.md - sets the maximum width for the view